Inferring Probabilistic Reward Machines from Non-Markovian Reward Processes for Reinforcement Learning: Introduction

-While much progress has been made on learning and leveraging reward machines for non-Markovian reward decision processes, the more general problem of rewards exhibiting both non-Markovian and stochastic dynamics has not been addressed.
-In this paper, we make progress on this front.
-First, we propose probabilistic reward machines (PRMs) as an extension of traditional reward machines that can encode non-Markovian stochastic rewards of a decision process.
-Second, we demonstrate how these PRMs can be learned using the $L^*$ algorithm \cite{angluin1987learning} by leveraging recent results on the use of $L^*$ for learning deterministic Markov Decision Processes (MDPs) \cite{TapplerLarsen19} and reward machines \cite{xu2020active}.
-Finally, we adopt passive automaton learning techniques to derive a PRM for a given policy.
-By doing so, we can facilitate explainable AI approaches through a PRM representation of policy behavior.
+While much progress has been made on learning and leveraging reward machines for decision processes with non-Markovian rewards \cite{XuGavranAhmadMajumdarNeiderTopcu20,XuWuOjhaNeiderTopcu21,AbadiBrafman20,GaonBrafman20,NeiderGaglioneGavranTopcuWuXu21,RensRaskinReynouardMarra21}, the more general setting where rewards exhibit both non-Markovian and stochastic dynamics has not been addressed.
+In this paper, we make progress on this front by introducing \emph{probabilistic reward machines} (\prm{}s).

+We present an algorithm to learn \prm{} representations of non-Markovian stochastic reward signals by integrating a probabilistic variant of the $L^\star$ algorithm \cite{Angluin87} for automaton inference with RL.
+Our algorithm uses a product construction to produce a standard \mdp{} from the environmental decision process and the learned \prm{}s in order to perform RL, and we provide an accompanying proof that these products correctly simulate the original decision processes with non-Markovian stochastic rewards.
+To further motivate \prm{}s, we show that an exponential blowup in size is required to emulate the system under learning by embedding probabilities in the environment and using deterministic reward machines.
+We establish theoretical guarantees on convergence of the algorithm in the limit.

-\section{Related Work}
+\subsection{Related Work}

-The classical problem of grammatical inference seeks to learn grammars, or some representation thereof, from a finite number of samples \cite{grammaticalInference, grammaticalInferenceBook}.
-Approaches for learning such grammars are generally categorized as either active or passive.
-Passive grammatical inference seeks to mine the underlying specification from a static dataset of observed traces.
-Approaches in this area generally rely on state-merging procedures and can be used to learn probabilistic automata \cite{ALERGIA}, MDPs in the context of model checking \cite{IO_ALERGIA_1}, and timed automata \cite{IO_ALERGIA_2}, among others.
-State-merging approaches have also been combined with sampling to learn regular decision processes \cite{AbadiBrafman20}.
+The classical problem of grammatical inference seeks to learn a formal language, or some representation thereof, from a finite number of samples \cite{Horning69, DeLaHiguera10}.
+Approaches for such learning problems are generally categorized as either active or passive.
+Passive inference seeks to mine the underlying specification from a static dataset of observed traces.
+Active methods differ in that the system under learning can be queried to guide the learning process.
+The $L^\star$ algorithm for learning regular languages \cite{Angluin87} is the quintessential example of active inference, and assumes the existence of a minimally adequate teacher capable of answering membership and equivalence queries.
+This method has been broadly adopted and generalized to learn interface automata \cite{AartsVaandrager10}, Mealy machines \cite{Niese03}, automaton representations of recurrent neural networks \cite{WeissGoldbergYahav18,WeissGoldbergYahav19}, and \mdp{}s \cite{TapplerAichernigBacciEichlsederLarsen19}.